 What are spam filters?

-Spam filters is software that's installed on an email server whose sole purpose is to analyze incoming and outgoing emails and, based on a set of rules,
+Spam filters are software that's installed on an email server whose sole purpose is to analyze incoming and outgoing emails and, based on a set of rules,

 to determine if the email is spam or not.
 Spam filters can take on many different roles including content filtering, blacklist filtering, maleware filtering, virus detection, etc.